Jvdelft/Master-First-Year/README.md

 The motion had an objective to take a glass of liquid and transport it somewhere else to pour it.
 To get a clear idea of the results, there is a video called 7DoFFrankaSimulation.mp4 showing the results.
 The details of the computations are in the Final Report file.
-It is important to note that the robot had not enough strength to pike up the cylinder.
+It is important to note that the robot had not enough strength to pick up the cylinder.
 It was asked by the professor to let it like that for the simulation.

 # Control Design Ball in Tube
 It is a project of designing a control law for an unknown system with disturbances.
 The first phase was an identification process.